-It’s a laid-back locals’ mountain that offers up some of the best light, dry snow and unique views from the side of the Grand Mesa.
-Its 1600 acres is comparable to Loveland and Crested Butte in size, so there’s no shortage of trails to explore.
+It’s a laid-back locals’ mountain that offers up some of the best light, dry snow, and unique views from the side of the Grand Mesa.
+Its 1600 acres are comparable to Loveland and Crested Butte in size, so there’s no shortage of trails to explore.

-Powderhorn has a good vertical of 1,650 feet and a summit of 9,850 feet, so it’s well below tree line making for not super windy conditions.
+Powderhorn has a good vertical of 1,650 feet and a summit of 9,850 feet, so it’s well below the treeline making for not super windy conditions.
 Tree skiers will appreciate the open glades spread across the mountain.
 They also have bag jumping and a tubing hill.

 While in the area, take time to drive over the Grand Mesa Byway to Cedaredge, a cool little gem forty-five minutes away.
 Get a meal at RJ’s Steakhouse and beers at The Pondy.
 Or skip Cedaredge altogether and just get lost on the largest flatted topped mountain in the world for a few hours.